-5 Video-conferenced classes
+5 Videoconferenced classes

-Classes may follow various formats, including traditional lectures, "flipped classes" with preparatory work or reading, or seminars where students present solutions to problems.
-Taking a class via videolink can take a little getting used to, and interacting with the lecturer may not feel natural at first, but you are strongly encouraged to do so.
+Classes may follow various formats, including traditional lectures, "flipped classes" with preparatory work or reading, or seminars in which students present solutions to problems.
+Taking a videoconferenced class can take a little getting used to, and interacting with the lecturer may not feel natural at first, but you are strongly encouraged to do so.

 Questions are always warmly welcomed by lecturers.
-However, to avoid stray noise (or unguarded comments!) being broadcast to everyone else, please keep your microphone switched off until you want to speak to the whole group.
+However, to avoid stray noise (or unguarded comments!) being broadcast to everyone else, please keep your microphone muted until you want to speak to the whole group.